Permaculture homestead & share-house in Castlemaine, Victoria, Australia

 Description

-We are a small permaculture homestead and share-house with a focus on regen agriculture, natural building & communal living.
-We are a bustling co-living community and homestead of 12 adults, 4 kids and 2 dogs, that we are excited for you to be a part of creating!
+We are a small permaculture homestead in the making, a HUGE community style share-house with a focus on regen agriculture, natural building & communal living.
+We are a bustling co-living community and homestead of 7 adults, 2 toddlers a 12 year old and a new born.
+We are excited to welcome you to be a part of what we are creating!

 We are in the early stage of our journey, as we set up our community, orchards and gardens.
 Long-term, our plan is to be semi-self-sufficient, and to grow almost all of the food we need to feed ourselves, and the friends/housemates who will live here with us.
 (We are a residential homestead, not a commercial farm).